lauramdelarosa/InitWithBiometryDummy/README.md

 Introduction
 ------------
-This sample demonstrates how you can use system provided biometric authentication.
+This sample demonstrates how you can use system provided biometric authentication when init the app.

 FingerprintManager is now deprecated and the apps need to implement the BiometricPrompt instead.